Death of Ian Tomlinson

-Ian Tomlinson (7February 1962– 1April 2009) was a newspaper vendor who collapsed and died in the City of London after being struck by a police officer during the 2009 G20 London summit protests.
+Ian Tomlinson (7 February 1962 – 1 April 2009) was a newspaper vendor who collapsed and died in the City of London after being struck by a police officer during the 2009 G20 London summit protests.
 After an inquest jury returned a verdict of unlawful killing, the officer, Simon Harwood, was prosecuted for manslaughter.
 He was found not guilty but was dismissed from the police service for gross misconduct.
 Following civil proceedings, the Metropolitan Police Service paid Tomlinson's family an undisclosed sum and acknowledged that Harwood's actions had caused Tomlinson's death.

-The first post-mortem concluded that Tomlinson had suffered a heart attack, but a week later The Guardian published a video of Harwood, a constable with London's Metropolitan Police, striking Tomlinson on the leg with a baton, then pushing him to the ground.
+The first post-mortem concluded that Tomlinson had suffered a heart attack, but a week later The Guardian published a video of Harwood, a constable with London's Metropolitan Police, striking Tomlinson with a baton from behind, across the right hand side of his abdomen, then pushing him to the ground.
 Tomlinson was not a protester, and at the time he was struck he was trying to make his way home through the police cordons.
-He walked away after the incident, but collapsed and died minutes later.
+He walked a short distance after the incident, but collapsed and died several minutes later.

 After the Independent Police Complaints Commission (IPCC) began a criminal inquiry, further post-mortems indicated that Tomlinson had died from internal bleeding caused by blunt force trauma to the abdomen, in association with cirrhosis of the liver.
 The Crown Prosecution Service (CPS) decided not to charge Harwood, because the disagreement between the first and later pathologists meant they could not show a causal link between the death and alleged assault.
 That position changed in 2011; after the verdict of unlawful killing, the CPS charged Harwood with manslaughter.
 He was acquitted in 2012 and dismissed from the service a few months later.

 Tomlinson's death sparked a debate in the UK about the relationship between the police, media and public, and the independence of the IPCC.
 In response to the concerns, the Chief Inspector of Constabulary, Denis O'Connor, published a 150-page report in November 2009 that aimed to restore Britain's consent-based model of policing.

+PC Simon Harwood had previously been a constable in the Avon & Somerset Constabulary, but had resigned days before a misconduct hearing against him, arising from a complaint of excessive violence used during a road rage incident.